Seven Most Common AC Problems and How to Fix Them

 - Electrical connections are damaged or loose.

-- Capacitor in charge of starting the compressor has gone out.
+- Capacitor responsible for starting the compressor has gone out.